lrh2000/StackRot/README.md

           └─  Implied minimum
 ```

-Regarding concurrent modification, the maple tree imposes restrictions,
+Regarding concurrent modification, the maple tree imposes a specific
-requiring an exclusive lock to be held by writers.
-In the case of the VMA tree,
+restriction, that is, an exclusive lock must be held by writers (*Rule W*).
+In
-the exclusive lock corresponds to the MM write lock.
-As for readers, two
+the case of the VMA tree, the exclusive lock corresponds to the MM write lock.
-options are available.
-The first option involves holding the MM read lock,
+As for readers, two options are available.
+The first option involves holding
-which results in the writer being blocked by the MM read-write lock.
+the MM read lock (*Rule A1*), which results in the writer being blocked by the
-Alternatively, the second option is to enter the RCU critical section.
-By doing
+MM read-write lock.
+Alternatively, the second option is to enter the RCU
-so, the writer is not blocked, and readers can continue their operations since
+critical section (*Rule A2*).
+By doing so, the writer is not blocked, and
-the maple tree is RCU-safe.
-While most existing VMA accesses opt for the first
+readers can continue their operations since the maple tree is RCU-safe.
+While
-option, the second option is employed in a few performance-critical scenarios,
+most existing VMA accesses opt for the first option (i.e., Rule A1), Rule A2 is
-such as lockless page faults.
+employed in a few performance-critical scenarios, such as lockless page faults.

 However, there is an additional aspect that requires particular attention,
 which pertains to stack expansion.
 The stack represents a memory area that is